ccmpb/practice/README.md

-# practice
-Coding and system design practice
+# Coding and system design practice